singhrishabhj/JavaPrep/README.md

 --add comments for code explanation git pull --rebase -> to update the remote changes to local

-this repo is for basic idea of java
+this repo is for basic idea of java and the practical application use